hoodiehq/hoodie-css/DEVELOPMENT.md

 ##### `help`
 ###### `markdown-chalk --input DEVELOPMENT.md`

-This takes our development environment help file (the one you're reading right now), and outputs it in the terminal.
+This script takes our development environment help file (the one you're reading right now), and outputs it in the terminal.
 It strips the markdown that we use to make the file easier to read when on GitHub in the browser, and changes it to formatting the output with terminal colour changes and font styles.
 To accomplish this it uses [markdown-chalk](https://www.npmjs.com/package/markdown-chalk)

 The goal is to enable our documentation to be more accessible when offline, for anyone who wants to read it without having to open it in a text editor and get rid of all the markdown formatting.